Main | Season 1 | Season 2 | Season 3

 - Remember Lena's reaction to Webby attempting to pull a Heroic Sacrifice for her?
 Lena probably doesn't know that that is normal and healthy behavior for friends and family to display to each other - she didn't expect Webby to rescue her after damaging their friendship earlier.

 Day of the Only Child!

 - We get another glimpse into the life of the Beagle brothers' abusive upbringing.
-Bouncer mentions that he's never even tried his food without Bigtime throwing it in his face.
+Bouncer mentions that he's never even tried his food without Bigtime throwing it in his face, and when Huey pats Burger and him on the back in a congratulatory manner, they're visibly flinching.
 It's no wonder they immediately latch onto Huey once shown a bit of kindness.

 - Louie tries to make small talk with a butler and maid of Doofus Drake, only for them to reveal that they're not just servants.
 They're Doofus's parents.

 So, you're his butler, huh?
 My butler's a ghost